 - Band 1 treatment (£22.70): This cost includes a formal consultation, examination, diagnosis (e.g. X-rays) and further advice on how you can prevent problems arising in the future.
 Also, if deemed clinically necessary by the dental practitioner, a scale and polish may be carried out as part of this price (e.g. the application of fluoride varnish or fissure sealant).

 - Band 2 treatment (£62.10): Everything listed in the first band is also included in the course of this treatment.
 Alongside this, any further treatment which is needed (e.g. fillings, root canal work or removal of teeth) is included.
 However, more complex and serious procedures than this are not included in this band and are only covered by band 3 of treatment.

-- Band 3 treatment (£269.30): Once again, everything covered in Bands 1 and 2 are included here.
+- Band 3 treatment (£269.30): Once again, everything covered in Bands 1 and 2 is included here.
 This more severe form of treatment also includes such complicated procedures and laboratory work as bridges, plus crowns and dentures.

-After the initial emergency diagnosis, where treatment is deemed clinically necessary, then an NHS dentist will offer you a treatment option and plan which they deem appropriate.
+After the initial emergency diagnosis and when emergency dental treatment is deemed clinically necessary, then an NHS dentist will offer you a treatment option and plan which they deem appropriate.

-How to get emergency dental care in London
+How to Get Emergency Dental Care in London

 We are an award-winning dental clinic with experience and a proven track record within the industry.
 Our dental practitioners are on hand to leave you in no doubt that you are receiving a friendly and impeccable service every time.

 If you require a more urgent dental procedure or simply want a reliable, professional service to attend on a routine basis, then why not get in contact today?
 One of our friendly, expert team would love to hear from you and get you on track to achieving the smile of your dreams.